Skip to content

 1. Top Layer (Comfort Layer) – Fluid Transfer

-Materials: Organic cotton, bamboo fiber, or banana fiber textile
+Materials: Organic cotton & banana fiber textile

 Process: Cut fabric into rectangular or oval shapes (20cm x 8cm).
 Ensure it’s breathable and allows fluid to pass through easily.